luotuoqingshan/SDPLRPlus.jl/README.md

 Suboptimality bounds for trace-bounded SDPs enable a faster and scalable low-rank SDP solver SDPLR+
 ```
-If you feel this package or our paper useful, please consider cite it.
+If you feel this package or our paper useful for your work, please consider citing it.

 For information with regard to the package, refer to the documentation for more details.